kellerflint/Course-Resources/content/SQL - Practice Final.md

 | 7            | 5          | 4         | 55          |
 | 8            | 6          | 3         | 40          |

-1. Write a query to retrieve the ID, first name, last name of all employees.
+1. Write a query to retrieve the ID, first name, and last name of all employees.

 <details>
 <summary>Show Answer</summary>